sri-datta/ADBMS-final-project/README.md

 They contain 132 features that represent 132 different symptoms and 1 column named “prognosis” that represents the response variable.

-  K-Nearest Neighbors (KNN)
+  K-Nearest Neighbors (KNN) -100 percentage

-  Decision tree classifier
+  Decision tree classifier-97 percentage

 we're using the k-nearest neighbors (KNN) algorithm to classify the diseases based on the symptoms provided.